Regulation 1093 under the Veterinarians Act permits the issuance of restricted licences. A restricted licence is defined as:

 “a licence with conditions or limitations imposed by a committee”

 A restricted licence may be requested by an applicant when an applicant does not meet any or all of the requirements for a general licence.
-The requirement to having earned a basic degree in veterinary medicine is non‐exemptible.

 An application for a restricted licence is reviewed by the Registration Committee and is assessed on its own merits.
 In order for a review to be completed, the College must be in receipt of: